dewittpe/pkgstr-and-ci/00-slides/talk.md

     - It is okay to break one package into multiple packages.

-## Use Makefiles

-* The build process can be customized.
+* Use makefiles.
+The build process can be customized.
 To insure that all developers, regardless of IDE, have the same build process, use (a) makefile(s).

-* Window users will need Rtools installed.
+* Window users will need Cygwin and/or Rtools installed.

 ## Things are changing

-* 1/3 of my PhD dissertation was method dissemination.
+* Aim 3 of my PhD dissertation was method dissemination.

     - Wrote and publish two R packages.

-    - Thought: Too easy, I know how to do this, was going to do it anyways just to support Aims 1 and 2 of my disserations.
+    - Thought: Too easy, I know how to do this, was going to do it anyways just to support Aims 1 and 2.

     - Advisor: John Hopkins biostats is requiring all PhD students to write and publish their methods via R packages, or similar architype.